MapBBCode/mapbbcode.github.io/api.md

 title: API Reference
 ---

-`MapBBCode.js` methods are explained on the [BBCode page](bbcode.html).
-In `MapBBCodeUI.js` and `MapBBCodeUI.Editor.js` there are only 4 public methods combined.
+`MapBBCodeUI.js` and `MapBBCodeUI.Editor.js` contain only 6 public methods combined.
 Note that when built separately, UI scripts require `MapBBCode.js`, `EditorSprites.js` (base64 contents of a PNG image with button icons) and `FunctionButton.js` (see below).
 They also support all other modules described in the [Leaflet plugins page](leaflet.html), but can work without them.

 ## Methods

 * `setStrings( <Object> strings )`: replaces strings with provided translations.
 See `strings/English.js` for default values.
 * `show( <HTMLElement/String> div, <String/HTMLElement> bbcode )`: creates a map inside a given element (can be referenced by id) for given bbcode. can be extracted from an HTML element: it can be in `bbcode` or `value` attributes, or inside it.
-* `showExternal( <HTMLElement/String> div, <String> id )`: download a map from a map sharing service and display it, along with an export button and a link to the service.
+* `showExternal( <HTMLElement/String> div, <String> id, <Function> callback, context )`: download a map from a map sharing service and display it, along with an export button and a link to the service.
+The `callback` function receives the control object (see below) after a successful initialization.
-* `editor( <HTMLElement/String> div, <String/HTMLTextArea> bbcode, callback, context )`: creates an editor in the given panel, possibly pre-initialized with bbcode.
+* `editor( <HTMLElement/String> div, <String/HTMLTextArea> bbcode, <Function> callback, context )`: creates an editor in the given panel, possibly pre-initialized with bbcode.
 The latter is either a string or a textarea, in latter case caret position is taken into account, and the code is replaced after applying changes.
     Calls `callback` when "Apply" or "Cancel" buttons are clicked, with a single parameter of new bbcode.
 * `editorWindow( <String/HTMLTextArea> bbcode, callback, context )`: opens a new window with an editor for given bbcode (see `editor()`).
 Does not return anything.

+For custom bbcode processing two methods used internally were made public:

+* `objectToLayer( <Object> obj )`: converts an object that `MapBBCodeProcessor` produces into a Leaflet layer, applying all modifications by handlers.
+* `layerToObject( <ILayer> layer )`: converts a Leaflet layer into an object for feeding to `MapBBCodeProcessor`.
+Note that some parameters processed by handlers may be lost or determined incorrectly due to extra initialization code in handlers.

-Methods `show` and `editor` return an object with a `map` property, `editor` flag and methods to control the panel:
+Methods `show` and `editor` return a control object with those properties and methods:

+* `map`: a reference to Leaflet map object.
+* `editor`: boolean flag for UI type.
 * `close()`: removes all elements, "closes" the panel.
 * `zoomToData()`: zooms and pans the map view to the data.
 * `getBBCode()`: returns BBCode string for objects currently displayed.
 * `updateBBCode( <String> bbcode, <Boolean> noZoom )`: removes all objects in a panel and replaces them with those defined in the given bbcode.
 If `noZoom` is `true`, doesn't zoom and pan to new objects.
+* `eachLayer( <Function> callback, context )`: iterates over map objects, which are Leaflet layers.

 ## Options